KewbitXMR/haveno-app/README.md

 - Windows Support
 - MacOS Support
 - Linux Support
-- Providing the ability for to easy transfer your funds from your daemon to a Cake Wallet and Ledger or Trezor hardware wallet device via Bluetooth.
+- Providing the ability for to easy transfer your funds from your daemon to a Cake Wallet or similar.
+- Secure integration with Ledger hardware wallet devices
+- Secure integration with Trezor hardware wallet devices.
 - and much more.

 ## Status